al3mart/py_substrate_identity_searcher/README.md

 - image
 - twitter

 Filters can be express within target like this `filter:str_to_be_found`.
-Only accepting one field filter for the moment.
+Only accepting one field filter from the list above for the moment.

 It is worth mentioning that when running this script, identities in the result list will not only be the ones with information that completely matches our `target`, but also identities which have information that is not exactly equals to `target`, but contains `target` at some point.